ronzulu/obsidian-spaced-repetition/docs/docs/en/flashcards/basic-cloze-cards.md

 # Basic Cloze Cards

+!!!
+Question "Question For Ocimar"

+    In your description you've got "simplified cloze" and "classic cloze" which I've grouped here under "basic cloze".

+    This means that at the top level we have 3 items – (1) Basic Cloze (2) Advanced Cloze and (3) Custom Cloze Syntax – Which I think would be easy for a new user to navigate.

+    I've removed the "simplified" and "classic" terms, as I think it might be confusing – also "classic" implies original functionality, but it includes the new syntax to support groups.
+I don't think anything is lost by removing those terms.

 With [Single & Multiline Cards](../flashcards/qanda-cards.md) the text of both the front and back of each card is specified.

 With `cloze` cards a single text is specified, together with an identification of which parts of the text should be obscured.